POSTECH-CVLab/PyTorch-StudioGAN/README.md

 **G/D_type indicates the way how we inject label information to the Generator or Discriminator.*

 ***EMA means applying an exponential moving average update to the generator.*

+****Experiments on Tiny ImageNet are conducted using the ResNet architecture instead of CNN.*

 #### Abbreviation details: